Gloria-21/be_my_baby/README.md

 ### Bugs

-* My account and Bag Icons are not taking the colour desired
+* My account and Bag Icons were proving challeging as they weren't taking the colours chosen due to inheriting elements from CSS.
+In the end logo-font and specific class for each solved the problem
 * Navbar is not reponsive to changes in size/ desing desired
 * Issue with models.py when applied to products.json.
 On the 0001_initial.py was showing img_url on the fields migrated instead of image_url used on the product.json. the migration process had to be run twice in order to solve the issue as it wasn't applying the migration properly.
+* Minus button not in the correct place
 ### Version Control

 ### Deployment